Diversity and Identity in the U.S.

 - RELG 2500 Gender, Culture, and Religion (3 hours)

-These lists will be updated periodically.
+These list will be updated periodically.
 Please see the course schedule book for a listing of any new or topics courses which fulfill the certificate.
 Other relevant courses may be substituted upon petition to and approval by the Multicultural Studies Committee.